EmmmaTech/Calculator_NX/README.md

 The people on the Switchroot server for helping me on my original Calculator program (this is based on that)

-natinusala and any contributors for making borealis (The License for borealis is in the borealis folder)
+natinusala and any contributors for making borealis

 ## LICENSE